-When served, the beef slices are drizzled with a pan sauce and can be topped with thin slices of blue cheese, but this is entirely optional in my opinion.
-You should surround it with roasted vegetables.
-This roast needs only about 1 hour in the oven.
+The beef slices are served drizzled with a pan sauce and can be topped with thin slices of blue cheese, but this is entirely optional.
+For presentation, try surrounding it with roasted vegetables.
+This roast needs only about one hour in the oven.

 - 1 top sirloin roast (4-pound, boneless)